 The opportunity for global sales growth is significant, given the strength of the brands and continued positive trajectory of the sports nutrition market.
-We will deliver this by working with existing and new partners, building profitable long-term relationships in the UK and globally.
+We will deliver this by working with existing and new partners, driving profitable revenue growth through distribution agreements both domestically and internationally.